Pink Version of Zinfandel

 White zinfandel should be drunk at around 54F which is much warmer than fridge temperature (around 35F).
 A too-cold wine hides all of its flavors.
 It's like eating a frozen pizza in its frozen state vs nice and warm.
 Let your white zinfandel warm up a bit if you keep it in the fridge before drinking it, so you can appreciate those gentle flavors it has in it.
 White zinfandel is NOT an aging wine and should be drunk within 6 months.

 Yes, white zinfandel can be sweet - so can a chocolate cake.
-Hopefully those wine drinkers would not ban all chocolate cakes from our menus solely because they are on the sweet side :)
+Hopefully those wine drinkers would not ban all chocolate cakes from our menus solely because the desserts are on the sweet side :)

 red zinfandel information